2026 Breeding Plans

 Author unknown

-I created pages for several dogs with my favorite photos from all last summer’s Nosework weekend training sessions.
-See Justice’s page and Pascha’s page Check back every so often because I’ll add new photos since I still have several more training sessions to edit.
+I created a page of my favorite photos of Pascha in Nosework training sessions See Pascha’s page.
+Check back every so often because I’ll add new photos since I still have several more training sessions to edit.

-See all their health screenings and titles on their individual pages.
+See all Pascha’s health screenings and titles on her page.

 Pascha passed her PennHip and OFA hip/elbow prelims in October 2024.